 Some months we were paying upwards of US$100 a month in ATM fees, just to access our own money overseas!

-Thus began the hunt for a new debit card (i.e. new issuing bank), and what we found surprised us.
+Thus began the hunt for a new debit card (i.e. new issuing bank) for our international travel exploits, and what we ultimately discovered surprised us.

-So, What is the Best Debit Card to Use Abroad?
+So, What is the Best Debit Card For International Travel?

-At the recommendation of my sister and brother-in-law, we ended up with Charles Schwab.
-That was three years ago and we haven’t looked back since.
+On the recommendation of my sister and brother-in-law, we decided to give Charles Schwab a whirl.
+That was four years ago and we haven’t looked back since.

-Three years on, and I’ve never not been reimbursed the full amount of my ATM transaction fees, meaning I can effortlessly withdraw funds just as easily from a Bank of America ATM in Portland, Oregon, or a Barclay’s ATM in rural Uganda and all of my fees are reimbursed at the end of the month.
+What that means is that I can effortlessly withdraw funds just as easily from a Bank of America ATM in Portland, Oregon, as a Barclay’s ATM in rural Uganda, and all of my fees are reimbursed at the end of the month.

 Truly 100% No ATM Transaction Fees, at Home or Abroad!!!

 I can’t even begin to emphasize how much of a biggie this is for us as travelers and expats.